samuelarjasbi/Bulk_Number_Creator/README.md

 * The number of generated phone numbers is so high, it is near to impossible to save __And__ check all of them in social medias and messengers.

-* The Validation method is not useful, I've found a way to validate them all using official ISP websites but the current approach that I'm trying has low speed and not much reliability.
+* There is no Validation, I've found a way to validate them all using official ISP websites but the current approach that I'm trying has low speed and not much reliability.

-* Output is limited to Excel (XSLX) format, I'm gonna add more formats ASAP.
+* Output is limited to Excel (VCF) format, I'm gonna add more formats ASAP.

 * Code structure is not quite good, but its and MVP, Proof of concept, and early-stage script.